“Excellent ability to understand clients needs, superb choice of junior.”

 Rebecca has extensive adjudication experience, both as a junior and as sole counsel.
 She has also been instructed in adjudication enforcement proceedings in the TCC.
 Her experience includes:

 Rebecca has particular experience in commercial fraud, contempt, asset tracing and obtaining injunctions in support of the same, both domestic and worldwide.
-She was junior counsel to James Ramsden in Wilcox & Kagalovsky v Balmore Invest EWHC 3876 (QB) (Comm) in which they acted for former Yukos Oil head Konstantin Kagalovsky.
+She was junior counsel to James Ramsden QC in a series of Court cases in which they acted for former Yukos Oil head Konstantin Kagalovsky, including New Media Distribution Company SECZ Ltd v Kagalovsky EWHC 2876 (Ch) and Wilcox & Kagalovsky v Balmore Invest EWHC 3876 (QB) (Comm).
 They succeeded in an application for committal for contempt in relation to Orders made under S.25 CJJA in aid of proceedings before the Commercial Court in Kiev.
 The claim was to recover ownership of TVi, one of the few independent media outlets in Ukraine.
 The Respondent was sentenced to 18 months in prison.
-During the proceedings she obtained several emergency orders and interim injunctions as sole counsel.
+During the proceedings Rebecca obtained multiple emergency orders and interim injunctions as sole counsel.

 Rebecca’s other commercial experience is wide ranging.
 Recent experience includes appearing in enforcement proceedings in the Commercial Court arising out of an international arbitration worth AED 80 million, appearing in the Chancery Division in a £14m dispute over the wording of a share purchase agreement, and appearing in the Queen’s Bench Division in a case involving breach of confidence and privacy issues.